 The heart of the multi -application POLAR SPM is the TRIBUS SPM head.
 It is integrated into a compact bath cryostat system and employs a spring suspension and eddy current damping system for optimum mechanical decoupling.
 The TRIBUS SPM has a 3D (X/Y/Z) motor for tip and sample navigation, is extremely mechanically stable and offers numerous access ports for optical observation, in-situ sample and probe exchange and evaporation onto the sample/ substrate.
 An effective thermal shielding in combination with the compact design and short mechanical loops, and a high symmetry within the STM head are responsible for a very low relative drift between sample and measurement probe.
 Up to 10 additional electrical contacts to the sample extend the range of possible measurement modes.
 The proven Omicron sample plate design ensures the compatibility with existing SPM instrumentation and transfer systems.
 As an option, a superconducting coil for vertical ﬁelds of ± 5T can be offered for the POLAR SPM.
 The UHV compatible dry magnet is mounted at the bottom of the helium cryostat.
 In combination with tip/sample preparation (heating, ion etching, evaporation…) the POLAR facilitates a wide range of SPM operation modes including STM, QPlusAFM, Spin Polarized Tunneling as well as related spectroscopy (STS, I/V, dI/dV, df(V), force spectroscopy, IETS, …) experiments.

-Pb(100) @ 4.5 K. Data courtesy of Thomas Gardenier and Ingmar Swart, University of Utrecht, NL
+Pb(100) at T = 4.5 K. Data courtesy of Thomas Gardenier and Ingmar Swart, University of Utrecht, NL

-STM: Manipulation of CO molecules on Cu(111) @ 4.5 K. Data courtesy of Jesper Moes, Thomas Gardenier and Ingmar Swart, University of Utrecht, NL
+STM: Manipulation of CO molecules on Cu(111) at T = 4.5 K. Data courtesy of Jesper Moes, Thomas Gardenier and Ingmar Swart, University of Utrecht, NL

 QPlus AFM at high magnetic Fields